The Relationship Between Eating And Depression

 Loss of appetite

-For many who experience a loss of appetite when depressed, it may be related to a lack of energy, motivation, or desire to eat.
+For many who experience a loss of appetite due to major depressive disorder, it may be related to a lack of energy, motivation, or desire to eat.
 Additionally, depression may come with physical symptoms, such as nausea, headaches, or sleepiness.
 Physical symptoms might cause discomfort that limits the amounts or types of food someone can tolerate.

 In some cases, depression is connected with grief after losing a loved one.
 In these cases, you might struggle to feel physical sensations like hunger, thirst, or sleepiness.
 You may find that your mind is focused primarily on the loss and any intense emotions you’re feeling.
-Although this can be a normal response to grief, eating what you can might help keep your energy up.
+Although this can be a normal response to grief, eating regularly might help keep your energy up.

 Increase in appetite